 About two years ago, six-year-old Safire and I were united by Nor-Cal Weimaraner Rescue.
 When we first met, she was a bit apprehensive about this new guy, so our bonding was slow to start.
 She was very careful not to open her heart too quickly as she adjusted to her new home, not wanting it to be hurt again.

-After a few weeks of routine walks for exercise and learning how to relax on a leash, she wasn’t adapting very well.
+After a few weeks of routine walks for exercise and learning how to relax on a leash, she still hadn't adapted very well.
 It was easy to see the good in her, but she was keeping herself isolated with trust issues.
-I was a trail runner and decided to try running with her even though her leash work wasn’t going very well.
+I was a trail runner and decided to try running with her, even though her leash work wasn’t going very well.
 Within the first mile, I knew she was a natural.
-Her gate, form, and posture, flowed with a strong, yet relaxed look.
+Her gait, form and posture flowed with a strong, yet relaxed look.
 A calmness possessed her as she perfectly paced right at my side.
 JOY, for us both!!

-Over the next year our bond grew exponentially with every run.
-This became our thing, trail running, she became the happiest and most loving dog with this bond between us.
-At her peak, she would effortlessly traverse eighteen mile runs as we’d explore new trails together.
-Then, overnight, our runs came to a screeching halt.
-A physically disabling disease limited me to very short walks.
-Safire and I were devastated, losing our inspiring runs together was a huge change.
+Over the next year, our bond grew exponentially with every run.
+This became our thing, trail running; she was the happiest and most loving dog with this bond between us.
+At her peak, she would effortlessly traverse 18 mile runs as we explored new trails together.

 GET THE BARK NEWSLETTER IN YOUR INBOX!